-Most breast milk bags are made of plastic, are pre-sterilized, and are intended for a single use.
-After breastmilk is frozen and thawed in this kind of bag, the bag should be discarded.
-However, new reusable breast milk storage bags made of silicone are now an option, too!
+Most breast milk bags are made of plastic, pre-sterilized, and intended for a single use.
+After breast milk is frozen and thawed in this kind of bag, the bag should be discarded.
+However, new reusable breast milk storage bags made of silicone are now an option, too – here’s how they work and when you should use them.

 Some of the advantages to using reusable bags include: